 Qualifying Examinations must be offered by each Department at least once a year.
 They may be repeated only once, within one calendar year from the first unsuccessful attempt.
-Failure to pass the Qualifying Examination the second time will lead to academic dismissal of the student from the doctoral program.
-The student will have the option to complete a Master degree.
+Failure to pass the Qualifying Examination the first time will place the student in an academic probation until repeated.
+Failure to pass the second time, unfortunately, will lead to academic dismissal of the student from the doctoral program.
+The student will have the option to complete a Masters Degree.
+Only those Departments who have a Masters Degree without Thesis Program duty certified (I.e. Department of Biochemistry), can offer that option.
+In both cases, the Graduate Program Committee must approve this decision.
 Students academically dismissed from a particular program will not be considered for readmission to the same Program.

-III.
-THE CANDIDACY
+3. THE CANDIDACY